Given an integer x, return true if x is a

 Solution Approach

-in Python uses a straightforward approach without the need for additional data structures like arrays or strings.
+The implementation of the palindrome check for an integer x in Python uses a straightforward approach without the need for additional data structures like arrays or strings.
 Here is the step-by-step walkthrough of the code and the logic behind the implementation:

 - First, the code checks for the edge cases where the number cannot be a palindrome.
 This includes any negative numbers and any positive numbers that end in